Didisimmons/Ayo-Recipes/README.md

 ### **STEPS TO USE THIS PROJECT**
-The MongoDb atlas was used to store the data in this project.
+The MongoDB atlas was used to store the data in this project.
 The steps below were taken to create our database and connect it to our Heroku App.

 ### **1. Create database on MongoDB**
 1. **Set Up MongoDB**
-   * To begin visit the mongoDB website and creating an account/login.
+   * To begin visit the mongoDB website and create an account/login.
    * Create a cluster by selecting a shared cluster once you've logged in.
    * Choose a cloud provider.
 AWS was chosen for this project and is ideal for its requirements.
    * When that option is selected.
 Choose a "Cluster Tier" and the M0 Tier (Free forever tier).